Career Timeline of Mark Kelly: Major Achievements and Milestones

 In January 2013, weeks after the Sandy Hook Elementary School shooting, Mark Kelly and Gabby Giffords started a nonprofit political action committee, Americans for Responsible Solutions (ARS), to promote solutions to gun violence.

-March 31, 2013: Called for Universal Background Checks
+March 31, 2013: Spoke About Universal Background Checks

-Beginning in 2013, Mark Kelly served as Director of Flight Crew Operations for World View Enterprises.
+Beginning in 2013, Kelly served as Director of Flight Crew Operations at World View Enterprises.

 2013: Founded Americans for Responsible Solutions

-In 2013, Kelly and Giffords founded Americans for Responsible Solutions, a political action committee that campaigned for gun control measures.
+In 2013, Kelly and Giffords founded Americans for Responsible Solutions, a nonprofit political action committee, which campaigned for gun control measures.

 Enough: Our Fight to Keep America Safe from Gun Violence